conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 ## The McCumber Cube

 >**_The Cube_**
-> The Cube is a framework created in 1991 by John McCumber to help organizations evaluate information security initiatives.
+> is a framework created in 1991 by John McCumber to help organizations evaluate information security initiatives.
 The security model has 3 Dimensions:
 > 1. The foundational principles of protecting Information systems:
 >    - _Confidentiality_: Methods to ensure confidentiality like **data encryption,** **Identity proofing,** and **two factor authentication** prevent sensitive information from being disclosed in an unauthorized manner.
 >    - _Integrity_: One method to ensure integrity is a **Hash Function/Checksum,** which prevents information from being accidently or intentionally modified.